ponywolf/ponytiled/README.md

 - [x] Loads .LUA exports from www.mapeditor.org
 - [x] Adds basic properties from tiled including physics
 - [x] Supports object layers and collections of images only
+- [x] Supports object x/y flipping and re-centering of anchorX/anchorY for Corona

 Watch and in depth video on how to get started...